-We have reviewed the February 25, 2025, draft of the CZBL that was released on March 12, 2025.
+We have completed a review of the February 25, 2025, version of the CZBL, released on March 12, 2025.
 It is understood that the Administration (Section 1), General Regulations (Section 3), and Parking/Loading Regulations (Section 10) contained in the draft are intended to apply to the entire City.
-On this basis, we provide the following comments on a site specific basis on behalf of Baymac as follows:
+On this basis, we provide the following site specific comments on behalf of the Owner as follows: